 A wealth of measurements exists that has been collected in global monitoring networks, during focussed field campaigns and by satellite instruments.
 Great opportunities exist to exploit these data to understand a range of atmospheric problems.
 My approach is to analyse and interpret the available measurements, collaborating closely with the atmospheric modelling (Prof. Pyle) and measurement (Prof. Jones and Dr Kalberer) groups in the Chemistry Department.
 Given the global nature of the problems considered, international collaborations are important components of the work.
 Topics are being studied include:

-- Stratospheric ozone depletion over northern mid-latitudes.
+- Stratospheric ozone depletion over northern hemisphere.
 Quantifying past ozone loss and particularly the relative importance of chemical depletion and dynamical influences is essential to understanding how stratospheric ozone will change in future;

 - Transport of chemical species in the Tropics.
 The bulk of air entering the stratosphere does so in the Tropics.
-There are large natural (terrestrial and oceanic) and anthropogenic sources of trace chemicals into the Tropical atmosphere whose influence is not well known.
+Measurements from aircraft campaigns in the pacific are analysed to quantify the vertical transport in the extremely strong storms in the Pacific.

-In addition to interpreting existing observations, I have a small group developing and constructing instruments capable of running autonomously in order to make observations for months and years at a time.
-These custom-built instruments will be used to make measurements of short-lived halocarbons and hydrocarbons at sites in the West Pacific (Malaysia, Taiwan, Australia and New Zealand) as well as on commercial container ships.
-There are very few measurements in these places and these instruments will operate for months and years.
-The observations are thus valuable in their own right, and are being used to estimate emissions of these compounds, which are important for ozone in the stratosphere and troposphere and possibly for particle formation over the remote oceans.
+In addition to using off the shelf instruments, I have a small group developing and constructing instruments capable of running autonomously in order to make observations for months and years at a time.
+These custom-built instruments are used to make measurements of short-lived halocarbons and hydrocarbons at sites in Malaysia and other locations in the West Pacific (Taiwan, Australia and New Zealand), where there are few measurements.
+The observations are valuable in their own right, and are being used to estimate emissions of these compounds, which are important for ozone in the stratosphere and troposphere and possibly for particle formation over the remote oceans.

 - 1 of 7